 COPR Awards of Excellence

-The Awards of Excellence are presented to candidates who receive the highest score on the respective Advanced Care Paramedic (ACP) and Primary Care Paramedic (PCP) COPR Entry to Practice Examinations.
+The Canadian Organization of Paramedic Regulators (COPR) is please to announce the recipients of the 2019 Award of Excellence.
+The award is presented to the candidates that received the highest score on the respective Advanced Care Paramedic (ACP) and Primary Care Paramedic (PCP) Entry to Practice Examinations.

-Jenelle Paluk: Recipient of COPR’s ACP Award of Excellence for 2018
+Nicolas Manders – Recipient of COPR’s PCP Award of Excellence for 2019

 - ACP – Jenelle Paluk, Winnipeg Fire Paramedic Training Academy, Manitoba

 - PCP – Name not disclosed, College of North Atlantic, Newfoundland and Labrador

 - ACP – Seth Helm, Sask Polytechnic, Saskatchewan